 To investigate the impacts of pollen diet and parasite, several parameters in microcolonies were measured (Tasei & Aupinel, 2008), namely resource collection, reproductive success, stress response, and individual health through fat body content (i.e., immunocompetence proxy; Arrese & Soulages, 2010; Rosales, 2017; Vanderplanck et al., 2021) and parasite load measurements.

-Resource collection was assessed by weighting every two days in each microcolony the syrup container, as well as the recovered pollen candy and the newly introduced one.
+Resource collection was assessed by weighing every two days in each microcolony the syrup container, as well as the recovered pollen candy and the newly introduced one.
 These data were corrected for evaporation using controls, as well as divided by the total worker mass by microcolony to avoid bias due to worker activity.
 To evaluate the reproductive success, all microcolonies were dissected at the end of the experiment (Day 35) to weigh the total hatched brood mass, as well as the individual mass of each emerged male used as reference of viable offspring at the end of development (Goulson, 2010).
 Offspring masses were divided by the total worker mass by microcolony to avoid any bias due to worker care.
 Regarding stress response, we assessed worker mortality, larval ejection, pollen dilution (ratio between the collection of syrup and pollen) as well as pollen efficiency (ratio between offspring mass and pollen collection; Tasei & Aupinel, 2008) that highlights when a micro-colony needs to consume more pollen to produce offspring.

 For the individual health parameters, fat body content was measured at the end of the bioassays on two males and two workers per microcolony (40 individuals per treatment) following Ellers (1996).
 The abdomens were cut and dehydrated in an incubator at 70°C for three days before being weighed.
 They were then placed for one day in 2mL of diethyl ether to solubilise lipids constituting the fat body.
 The abdomens were then washed twice with diethyl ether, and incubated at 70°C for seven days before being weighed.
 Fat body content was defined as the mass difference between dry abdomen before and after lipid solubilisation, divided by the dry abdomen mass prior to solubilisation.
 Moreover, in infected treatments, we repeatedly monitored the parasite load within microcolonies using the same marked worker along the bioassays.
-The first measurement was made three days post-inoculation (day 4) to enable Crithidia sp. to multiply, and ensure its presence in the faeces (Logan et al., 2005).
-A total of seven further measurements were taken to establish the infection curve of Crithidia sp., namely at days 6, 8, 10, 12, 16, 20 and 35.
+The first measurement was made three days post-inoculation (day 4) to enable Crithidia sp. to multiply and ensure its presence in the faeces (Logan et al., 2005).
+A total of seven further measurements were taken to establish the infection curve of Crithidia sp., namely on days 6, 8, 10, 12, 16, 20 and 35.
 Measurements were performed at larger intervals after day 12 because infection reached the plateau phase (Schmid-Hempel & Schmid-Hempel, 1993; Otterstatter & Thomson, 2006).
 In practice, the marked worker was held in a 50mL Falcon in the light until the faeces were expelled.
 Faeces were then collected in a 10µL microcapillary tube and diluted two to ten times with distilled water to enable rational cell counting.
 Parasite cells were then counted using a haemocytometer (Neubauer) under an inverted phase contrast microscope (400X magnification, Eclipse Ts2R, Nikon).
-Uninfected microcolonies faeces were checked to be free of parasite at the end of the experiment, and a marked worker was isolated at days 4, 6, 8, 10, 12, 16, 20 and 35 in each uninfected microcolony to induce the same stress as in infected treatments.
+Uninfected microcolonies faeces were checked to be free of parasites at the end of the experiment, and a marked worker was isolated at days 4, 6, 8, 10, 12, 16, 20 and 35 in each uninfected microcolony to induce the same stress as in infected treatments.

 Data analysis and statistics